RedHatInsights/curiosity-frontend/GUIDELINES.md

    - If the guideline has `question_sequence: true` in its `agent_hints`, follow the numbered question sequence
    - Ask only one question at a time, waiting for a user response before proceeding
    - Do not skip questions unless explicitly instructed in the guideline
+   - Do not make up new questions unless explicitly instructed in the guideline
    - Validate each answer against any validation criteria in the guideline

 3. **Provide Implementation Guidance**: